-This is a story about something that happened during our recent stay in Sedona for the completion of the Teacher of Pupils Training Program and other CCC activities.
+This is a story about something that happened during our recent stay in Sedona for the completion of the Teacher of Pupils Training Program and other Circle activities.

 On the final Monday, James piled a group of teachers and pupils into a van and took them up to visit the Grand Canyon.
 When they got back late that night, I picked them up at the car rental place.